google/zetasql/docs/lexical.md

 ## Identifiers

 Identifiers are names that are associated with columns, tables, and other database objects.
+They can be unquoted or quoted.

++  Identifiers can be used in path expressions that return a `STRUCT` or `PROTO`.
++  Some identifiers are case-sensitive and some are not.
+   For details, see [Case Sensitivity][case-sensitivity].
-+  Identifiers must begin with a letter or an underscore character.
++  Unquoted identifiers must begin with a letter or an underscore character.
-+  Subsequent characters can be letters, numbers, or underscores.
+   Subsequent characters can be letters, numbers, or underscores.
-+  Identifiers can be enclosed by backtick (`) characters to create quoted identifiers.
++  Quoted identifiers must be enclosed by backtick (`) characters.
    +  Quoted identifiers can contain any character, such as spaces or symbols.
    +  Quoted identifiers cannot be empty.
    +  Quoted identifiers have the same escape sequences as [string literals][string-literals].
-+  Both identifiers and quoted identifiers are case insensitive, with some nuances.
-See [Case Sensitivity][case-sensitivity] for further details.
-+  [Reserved Keywords](#reserved_keywords) can only be used as quoted identifiers.
+   +  A [reserved keyword](#reserved_keywords) must be a quoted identifier if it is a standalone keyword or the first component of a path expression.
+      It may be unquoted as the second or later component of a path expression.
-+  Table name identifiers have additional syntax to support dashes (-) when referenced in`FROM` and `TABLE` clauses.
++  Table name identifiers have additional syntax to support dashes (-) when referenced in `FROM` and `TABLE` clauses.

 **Examples**